chriswillsflannery/ticker-and-chat/README.md

 Please see `PYTHON_SERVER.py` for some pseudo code that is my best guess at what the python api layer might look like, roughly.

+**Dashboard/ticker infos**

+Let's make the chart the star of the show.
+Big, bold, unabashed.

+An obvious enhancement here would be to open some kind of socket connection to get real-time streaming data.
+But there are certainly some things here which can be easy perf enhancement grabs too, like caching images (maybe Next already does this behind the scenes?)

+This would also be a great place to think about some optimistic UI patterns.
+For example, when I select a new ticker from the dropdown, I shouldn't have to wait for the network query to complete - the new ticker value should immediately populate the "title".

 # Caveats / weird things

 **NextJS auth proxy server**